Consultation: Provisional Approval pathway for prescription medicines

 Invitation to comment

-The TGA is seeking comments from interested parties on the proposed Provisional Approval registration process and post market requirements for provisionally registered medicines.
+The TGA sought comments from interested parties on the proposed Provisional Approval registration process and post market requirements for provisionally registered medicines.

-The public consultation paper will seek written submissions from interested individuals and representatives from industry, consumer and health professional groups.
+The public consultation paper sought written submissions from interested individuals and representatives from industry, consumer and health professional groups.

 - Consultation: Provisional Approval pathway for prescription medicines - Proposed registration process and post-market requirements (pdf,266kb)